MicrosoftDocs/sql-docs/docs/azure-data-studio/deploy-azure-sql-database.md

 ms.date: 10/14/2020
 ---

-# Create an Azure SQL Database (Azure Data Studio)
+# Create an Azure SQL Database using Azure Data Studio

 You can create an Azure SQL Database using Azure Data Studio through the deployment wizard and notebooks.